xprt64/todosample-cqrs-es/README.md

     );
 },
 ```

+The command dispatcher has the possibility to detect and schedule future commands `yielded` by the Aggregate's command handlers.
+This feature is not used in this demo application.

 ## Automation tools ##
 In order to speed up development, some tools exists in the `bin/code` directory.